qcs-create2024/qcs-create2024.github.io/modules/modules_main.md

 This module introduces applied stochastic processes for modelling phenomena with a random component.
 It can be applied across a broad cross-section of QCS disciplines.

+### [Scientific Machine Learning](https://github.com/mmstastn/Scientific_Machine_Learning_Module) (Mohammad Kohandel, University of Waterloo (guest contributor))
+This module introduces scientific machine learning.
+It is a broad introduction, allowing students to pick areas of personal interest.
+It can be applied across a broad cross-section of QCS disciplines.